-Smoking takes the highest proportion amongst men while drug, and alcohol consumption, high blood pressure, Obesity and dietary disorders are also recorded as contributing factors.
-Women top risk factor is Obesity, even as high blood pressure, dietary disorders, high fasting blood sugar, smoking, drug and alcohol consumption also contributed to it.
+Smoking takes the highest proportion among men while drug, and alcohol consumption, high blood pressure, Obesity and dietary disorders are also recorded as contributing factors.
+Women’s top risk factor is Obesity, even as high blood pressure, dietary disorders, high fasting blood sugar, smoking, and drug and alcohol consumption also contributed to it.
 Between the age of 30 to 70 years, 14 males and 6 females died untimely of NCD in 2016.
 However, this report shows gender dissimilarity in the risk factors (WHO, 2016a).

 Delgado et el.
-(2018) claim that between 2009 and 2015, GDP per capita decreased by 20% in Spain and reversed in 2016 with GDP per capita reaching US$ 26 530 and as the unemployment rates rise, the household incomes also reduced which causes an increase in the poverty rate to 28.6% in 2015 and increases the level of the citizen exposures to the risk factors.
+(2018) claim that between 2009 and 2015, the GDP per capita decreased by 20% in Spain and reversed in 2016 with GDP per capita reaching US$ 26 530 as the unemployment rates rise, household incomes also reduced which causes an increase in the poverty rate to 28.6% in 2015 and increases the level of the citizen exposures to the risk factors.
 Delgado et el.
-(2018) state that decreased inequalities in health care service and increases in education and income alleviate the risk factors of cardiovascular in 2016.
+(2018) state that decreased inequalities in healthcare services and increases in education and income alleviate the risk factors of cardiovascular in 2016.

-There has been a reduction in the mortality rate since 2000, Spain life expectancy at birth increases to 83years in 2015 and this is considered the highest among European Union countries (State of Health in the EU, 2017).
+There has been a reduction in the mortality rate since 2000, Spain’s life expectancy at birth increased to 83 years in 2015 and this is considered the highest among European Union countries (State of Health in the EU, 2017).

-Richard et el (2004) says that during the year 1987, Inter-territorial Care Policies of the National Health System (ICNPHS) was created to Harmonised and manage the Health care service of the administration of the state, seventeen autonomous communities, local corporations, hospital staff, private contracted people and groups providing health care service.
+Richard et al (2004) say that during the year 1987, the Inter-territorial Care Policies of the National Health System (ICNPHS) was created to Harmonised and manage the Health care service of the administration of the state, seventeen autonomous communities, local corporations, hospital staff, privately contracted people and groups providing health care service.

-Malhotra (2009) states that compared to every EU country, Spanish enjoyed the longevity of life and good health system and this is because of their template climate, Mediterranean diet, fish, olives, salad and red wine.
-Expenditure has grown steadily in Spain, the government are becoming increasingly concerned in achieving higher levels of efficiency matching financial sustainability with high quality of delivery and they set a maximum price for expenditure as a cost control mechanism (State of Health in the EU 2017).
-Spanish Health system performances have always been efficient, attentive in equity, responsive to the citizen expectations and ensure financial protection.
-Furthermore, their first system benefited specialized outpatients and inpatients with financial support and zero co-payments for pensioners and disabled, there is also a reduction of drugs for those with chronic diseases.
+Malhotra (2009) states that compared to every EU country, the Spanish enjoyed the longevity of life and a good health system and this is because of their template climate, Mediterranean diet, fish, olives, salad and red wine.
+Expenditure has grown steadily in Spain, the government are becoming increasingly concerned with achieving higher levels of efficiency matching financial sustainability with high quality of delivery and they set a maximum price for expenditure as a cost control mechanism (State of Health in the EU 2017).
+Spanish Health system performances have always been efficient, attentive to equity, responsive to the citizen’s expectations and ensuring financial protection.
+Furthermore, their first system benefited specialized outpatients and inpatients with financial support and zero co-payments for pensioners and the disabled, there is also a reduction of drugs for those with chronic diseases.
 (Gomez and Nicolas, 2007).